kacesensitive/rust-url-checker/README.md

 ![URL Checker Screenshot](./screenshot.png)

 URL Checker is a simple GUI application written in Rust, using the Iced GUI framework.
-This tool helps you to check the accessibility of a list of URLs in an efficient and visually appealing manner.
+This tool helps you to check the accessibility of a list of URLs.

 ## Features